preshathakkar/cs203-winter-2015/homework01.md

 2. The balloons should have autonomous movements.
 3. Your program will need to use a `timer` class to asynchronously move the balloons around.

+**Hint**: Don't worry about collision detection until you have successfully gotten the balloons to animate.

+## Game play

+When you launch the game the balloons are drawn to the screen and remain stationary.
+Once the game has started the balloons will start drifting.
+Note that the balloons can drift in any directions.
+The player will now move the mouse over the balloon.
+Each the player successfully shoots down a balloon, the balloon is 'removed' from the game (change status?).
+The player will have a limited time to shoot down all of the balloon.
+Once the timer has expired the total number of balloons are tallied and a score is displayed.

 ## What to turn in

 You will demo the game in class.
 However, you must also submit the source code to the csns homework 1 submission page.